easytarget/esp32-cam-webserver/README.md

 # ESP32-CAM example revisited. &nbsp;&nbsp;&nbsp; <span title="Master branch build status">[![CI Status](https://travis-ci.org/easytarget/esp32-cam-webserver.svg?branch=master)](https://travis-ci.org/github/easytarget/esp32-cam-webserver)</span> &nbsp;&nbsp; <span title="ESP EYE">![ESP-EYE logo](Docs/logo.svg)</span>

-## Taken from the ESP examples, and modified for reality
+## Taken from the ESP examples, and expanded
 This sketch is a extension/expansion/rework of the 'official' ESP32 Camera example sketch from Espressif:

 https://github.com/espressif/arduino-esp32/tree/master/libraries/ESP32/examples/Camera/CameraWebServer

+But expanded with:
+* More options for default network and camera settings
+* Control of on-board lamps, view rotation in the browser
+* Dedicated standalone stream viewer
+* Lots of minor fixes and tweaks

-- The example they have is nice, but a bit incomprehensible and hard to modify as supplied.
+The original example is a bit incomprehensible and hard to modify as supplied.
 It is very focused on showing off the face recognition capabilities, and forgets the 'webcam' part.
-- There are many other variants of a webcam server for these modules online, but most are created for a specific scenario and not good for general, casual, webcam use.
+* There are many other variants of a webcam server for these modules online, but most are created for a specific scenario and not good for general, casual, webcam use.

 ![My Gods, it's full of cats!](Docs/mygodsitsfullofcats.png)